benturner993/optimal_decision_trees/readme.md

 - additional feature engineering
 - modularise code and add orchestration file
 - alter ODT code such that it is written in Julia in order to allow for multi-threading
-- Build XGBoost model on AWS GPU machine
+- build XGBoost model on AWS GPU machine

 ## Author
 Ben Turner with a special thanks to interpretable.ai for allowing me to trial their interpretableai package for personal use.